Mottie/Darker-Medium/README.md

 * Medium story sites are *automatically* detected and styled.
 * The advantage of using this extension over [Stylus](http://add0n.com/stylus.html) or Stylish is that you install it, customize it and forget about it.
 * Please see [this wiki page](https://github.com/Mottie/Darker-Medium/wiki/Tested-pages) for a list of sites that were tested for this extension.
+* A user.css file is available, and once Stylus has implemented [support for user.css files](https://github.com/openstyles/stylus/pull/134), it will be immediately usable and installable from this repository.

 ## Security Concerns